-- 2. If the candidates as well as the probes are available a verification according to CMP-FP-VID shall be performed.
-In case of doubt about which hand or finger was placed on the scanner, multiple cross comparisons to establish the right finger are permitted. - 3.
+- The reference (DG2) stored in the eMRTD is read and the image is extracted.
+Furthermore, live image data (probe) is captured with respect to FM AH, AS, BIP and QA.
+Prequalification (as defined by FM QA) ensures that only images of sufficient quality are taken.
+Live image data may be compressed according to FM COM. - 2.
+If the candidate as well as the probe are available a verification according to FM CMP shall be performed. - 3.
 If the comparison process described in step 2 is successful the process ends with a successful verification.
 In the unsuccessful case an exit condition is checked.
-If the specified time-out is not reached a new probe is captured (see also UI-FP-VID for necessary user guidance) and again the verification is started.
-If the time-out is reached the process ends with an non-match decision.
-All gathered information is then logged and coded according to FM LOG-FP-VID and FM COD-FP-VID.
+If the specified time-out is not reached a new probe is captured and again the verification is started.
+If the time-out is reached the process ends with a nonmatch decision.
+All gathered information is then logged and coded according to FM COD and FM LOG.

-By means of PAD-FP-VID the officer shall receive a warning when the PAD subsystem detects a spoofing attack.
+During the complete transaction of acquisition and verification the border control officer should ensure that the document holder does not try to illegally bypass the border control by using fake biometrics or other mechanisms.
+By means of FM PAD the officer can receive a warning when the PAD subsystem detects a spoofing attack.
 Typically PAD data does not apply directly to a specific image, therefore, the biometric component shall be able to correlate an image that was used for verification with the corresponding PAD information.
-It is recommended that the biometric subject is checked again manually in case of a PAD warning.

-Figure 3-4: Detailed acquisition and comparison work flow
+Figure 3-3: Detailed Acquisition and Comparison Workflow